 (notes on an artist's practice)

-I dive into darkness, swim deeper into the stream of universal consciousness.
-The colors of darkness surround me as I search for a clue, a line that answers the questions emerging from the canvas.
+I dive into darkness, swim deeper into the stream of universal consciousness, surrounded by the colors of darkness.
+I search for a clue, a line that answers the questions emerging from the canvas.
 An undercurrent of color and doubt.
 A mirror is before me, shining light all around.
 The room is cold, immersed in silence.
 Reality and imagination blend.
 Am I lying, or is nature lying to me?

 The music of the brushstrokes builds on the canvas before me.
 Images come in a flux of universal consciousness, of deranged narrratives, one harmonic at a time.
 Mankind slaughtered by the very universe that gave them birth.
 The flowers of darkness killing the body that nurtered them.
 The brush performs its act.
 The camera will capture it.
 I am killing darkness: the canvas bleeds, so does the mirror.
 It's an endless destruction of layer after layer, paint over paint, color after color.
 An irrational process bearing the mark of the puzzling nature of nature itself.

 Someone will find the lost meaning within the canvas, or the broken narrative of the experimental film, sometime, someday.
 I won't kill the mystery or spill the secret.
-It's all in the physics, after all.
+Isn't it all physics, after all?

 Pietro Reviglio, London, 2017